croqaz/awesome-automation/README.md

 <div id="marker" markdown="1">

 * [Airflow](https://airflow.apache.org) - A platform to programmatically author, schedule and monitor workflows as directed acyclic graphs (DAGs) of tasks.
+* [Apple Shortcuts](https://itunes.apple.com/us/app/shortcuts/id915249334) - (iOs app) Quick way to get things done with your apps with just a tap, or by asking Siri.
+The Shortcuts app enables you to create personal shortcuts with multiple steps from your favorite apps.
 * [automate.io](https://automate.io) - (cloud) Integrate your cloud applications.
 Automate marketing, sales and business processes.
 * [Beehive](https://github.com/muesli/beehive) - A flexible event/agent & automation system with lots of bees 🐝 Allows you to create your own agents that perform automated tasks triggered by events and filters.
 * [Digdag](https://github.com/treasure-data/digdag) - (local app) Simple, open source, multi-cloud workflow engine.